jim-schwoebel/allie/tests/readme.md

 Here are some tests we are working to add in:
 - test ability to spin up YAML files for trained models (if create_YAML==True in settings.json)
-- test cleaning abilities
+- test cleaning abilities (for audio, text, image, video, csv files)
-- test augmentation capabilities
+- test augmentation capabilities (for audio, text, image, video, csv files)